Sirsidynix/BLUEcloud-eRM_order_io/README.md

-CORAL_INSTALL_DIR | the directory on the server that coral is installed ORDER_UPLOAD_FILE | the absolute filename where the nightly order import CSVs are saved INVOICE_UPLOAD_FILE | the absolute filename where the nightly invoice import CSVs are saved ORDER_EXPORT_FILE | the absolute filename where the nightly order export CSVs are saved INVOICE_EXPORT_FILE | the absolute filename where the nightly invoice export CSVs are saved
+CORAL_INSTALL_DIR | the directory on the server that coral is installed ORDER_UPLOAD_FILE | the absolute filename where the nightly order import CSVs are saved INVOICE_UPLOAD_FILE | the absolute filename where the nightly invoice import CSVs are saved ORDER_EXPORT_FILE | the absolute filename where the nightly order export CSVs are saved

-- install the script `php $PROJECT_ROOT/run.php install`

 ### Usage
 Set up a cron job to run the following commands: